velexi-research/VLXI-Cookiecutter-Python/README.md

      * Create a `poetry` environment that uses a specific Python executable.
-       For instance, if `python3` is on your `PATH`, the following command creates (or activates if it already exists) a Python virtual environment for the project that uses `python3`.
+       For instance, if `python3` is on your `PATH`, the following command creates (or activates if it already exists) a Python virtual environment that uses `python3` for the project.

        ```shell
        $ poetry env use python3